 Load and Performance Testing

-It’s important to ensure that your GPU, CPU and servers can handle the user load under normal and peak conditions for smooth running of your game as intended.
+It’s important to ensure that your GPU, CPU, and servers can handle the user load under normal and peak conditions for the smooth running of your game as intended.

 Usability and Experience Testing

 It’s critical to check if the user interface of the game is working per requirements across various platforms and devices to ensure a consistent experience.
 Downloading speed is also paramount to mobile game users.

 Functional testing takes seemingly endless hours and requires attention to detail in a fast-paced environment.
 With so many variables, defects are easy to miss and with the resources needed, it’s hard not to short-change it.

 The goal of localization testing is to ensure your translated game is as cool as the original, and the gamers enjoy it as if it was created in their own language.
 It targets any linguistic, visual, cultural, and functional issues, and any mistakes in-game scripts and voice-overs.

 This is more common for PC games.
 In a multiple-player game, many players simultaneously are interacting with the game world, with computer-controlled opponents, with game servers, and with each other.
 So many things that can go wrong.
 And it often requires a whole team of video game testers.
 Many difficult risk-based decisions are to be made for many different scenarios.
 Understanding multiplayer game design, and how to test efficiently as a team is required knowledge for this type of testing.

 Mmorpg testing is a form of multiple-player video game testing.
 It stands for massively multiplayer online role playing video games.
 It involves a very large number of players interacting with one another within a virtual world.

 Due to licensing approvals from regulatory bodies, compliance testing is a vital and labor-intensive component of the gaming industry.
 Each of the platforms that games can be released on has its own requirements that dictate things like error message formatting, memory card usage, and the use of trademarked or copyrighted material.